 - Hard boiled.
-You place the eggs in water at low heat until it boils.
-Once the water boils, wait a couple of minutes more, you then remove the eggs.
+Place the eggs in water on low heat until it boils.
+Once the water boils, wait a couple of minutes before removing the eggs.
 Remove their shell and eat.

 - Fried.
-Fry them on a saucepan, preferably with olive oil and a bit of salt.
+Fry them in a saucepan, preferably with olive oil and a bit of salt.

 - Scrambled.
-Place them on a pan to fry, then you mix them with a spoon and if you wish, you can add onion, tomato, garlic, sausage, meat or whatever you want.
+Put the eggs in a pan on the hob, mix them with a spoon and if you wish, you can add onion, tomato, garlic, sausage, meat or whatever you want.

 - Omelette.
-We beat the egg very well before pouring them onto the pan, then we fry with a bit of olive oil and that’s it.
+Beat the eggs well before pouring them onto the pan.
+Then, fry with a bit of olive oil – easy.

 Other ways of consuming eggs…

+There are many ways of preparing eggs to profit from the health benefits of eating eggs.
 Egg yolk is more nutritious if eaten raw.
-Obviously no one likes the idea of eating raw egg yolk, so here are a few recipes where we can take advantage of it.
+Obviously, no one likes the idea of eating raw egg yolk, so here are a few recipes that make eating raw eggs more palatable.